Definition of Java NIO Path

 How to Create Java NIO Path Class?

-1. Create Path Instance
+1. Create a Path Instance

 To use the file path of java.nio.file.Path we need to create an instance of the path.
-We can create the instance of the path to use the static method.
+We can make the instance of the path to use the static method.
 The below example shows the creation file path as follows.

 Code: